KnocKnuck/fraud-card/README.md

 It detect anomalies of payment from fraudulent card and cancel it.

-Model is training well and we can see currend loss is decreasing each time the model "learn something"
+Model is training well and we can see current loss is decreasing each time the model "learn something"

 Final Accuracy : 87% (I will try to reach 90% with some modification)